 - decorative tools (if you have them)

-- Melt the candy melts and spread your shape with the melted mixture.
+- Prepare your base layer.
+Melt the candy melts and spread your shape with the melted mixture.
 Place in fridge or freezer until cool. **I used red because it is one of the dance studio’s colors.
 Any color will work.
 Use your file to file down the edges.
 You want a nice flat surface for covering.

-- Cover with prepared fondant.
+- Cover the shoe.
+Cover with prepared fondant.
 For the black, we used chocolate fondant with black coloring.
 The chocolate has a nice taste, like that of a Tootsie roll, and its natural color allowed us to use less coloring.
 We used a paper towel to add texture to the shoe.

 - Roll out fondant to mark off the part that will be the opening for the shoe.

-- Begin your embellishments.
+- Finish adding details.
 The tap shoe is fun!
 You can add eyelets, laces and do some texturing.
 Elizabeth wanted me to use fun lace colors.
 Because we made a realistic ballet shoe, I made the tap shoe just like hers.
 Create the taps of the shoe out of gray fondant.
 You may spray them with edible silver or paint them with edible silver if you like.